 Flow-inflating bags require an oxygen reservoir to ensure 100% oxygen flow.
 The flow-inflating resuscitators are majorly used in the neonatal care and intensive units.
 According to the 2012 American Academy of Pediatrics Instructor Update, infants need flow-inflating bags for administrating Continuous Positive Airway Pressure Therapy (CPAP).
 As the available self-inflating bags cannot deliver CPAP, flow-inflating bags are preferred for neonatal care.

-The use of Outside hospital resuscitators is expected to witness a faster growth owing to the increasing need to provide bystander cardiopulmonary resuscitation and the related awareness initiatives taken.
+The use of out-of-hospital/prehospital/community resuscitators is expected to witness a faster growth owing to the increasing need to provide bystander cardiopulmonary resuscitation and the related awareness initiatives taken.
 The main reasons why bystanders are not able to perform CPR are the unavailability of CPR kits in the vicinity and lack of training.
 In July 2014, the British Heart Foundation improved the public access to resuscitators by committing to fund the initiative, where a national public access defibrillators database would be set up in the UK to overcome these issues.

 Moreover, companies are launching newer technologically advanced products to provide state-of-the-art resuscitation.
 In November 2015, Foothills Hospital developed a device to resuscitate a baby while its umbilical cord is still attached.
 Inspire, a portable integrated station that supports transfusion and resuscitation is expected to enhance urgent care.

-Moreover, initiatives to control the Outside hospital cardiac arrest are expected to drive the demand for resuscitators.
-Research networks, such as the Resuscitation Outcomes Consortium (ROC), are established to study better ways to treat Outside hospital cardiac arrest and trauma cases.
+Moreover, initiatives to control the outside hospital cardiac arrest are expected to drive the demand for resuscitators.
+Research networks, such as the Resuscitation Outcomes Consortium (ROC), are established to study better ways to treat outside hospital cardiac arrest and trauma cases.
 The ROC is a clinical research network of ten regional centers throughout the U.S. and Canada.

-Key industry contributors are Weinmann Emergency, Laerdal Medical, HUM Systems for Life, Me.Ber. srl, Ambu A/S, Medline Industries, Philips Healthcare, Hopkins Medical Product, Drager Medical AG and Co., ResMed, Inc., Covidien Plc, GE Healthcare, and CareFusion.
+Key industry contributors are Weinmann Emergency, Laerdal Medical, Hersill, HUM Systems for Life, Hersill, Me.Ber. srl, Ambu A/S, Medline Industries, Philips Healthcare, Hopkins Medical Product, Drager Medical AG and Co., ResMed, Inc., Covidien Plc, GE Healthcare, and CareFusion.

 Companies such as Laerdal provide resuscitation training material and workshops to increase the awareness towards cardiac resuscitation.
 In January 2016, Laerdal Medical and SonoSim, Inc. collaborated to launch the ultrasound solution for SimMom and SimMan.
 The solution provides classroom learning related totrauma care, critical care, and pregnancy.